arthur469/WavenDB-Spell-Scraper/README.md

 If you have any questions or need further assistance, please open an issue in this repository.

+## Disclaimer
+This project is intended solely for educational purposes and to provide a practical example of data extraction, processing, and organization techniques.
+There is no intention to harm, infringe on copyrights, or misuse the information and resources provided.
+Users are encouraged to use this script responsibly and ensure that they have the proper permissions when handling data and resources from external sources.

+Please note that I cannot be held responsible for any misuse, damage, or legal issues that may arise from the use of this script.
+Users are fully responsible for their actions and must ensure compliance with all applicable laws and regulations.

 ---

 Thank you for using the Waven DB Spell Extractor!